AHABus/docs/src/software/packet-radio.md

 layer could be swapped for a different implementation without impacting the design of the other layers.

+### Radio Link

+The lowest-level layer of the AHABus Radio Protocol is the radio link.
+Its only role is to provide a raw binary stream between the payload and the ground station, without consideration for the transmitted data's structure.

+Because of the restrictions imposed on airborne radio transmission equipment in the United Kingdom [1], the chosen physical link is:

+    frequency:      434MHz band
+    power:          < 10mW
+    Modulation:     FSK/AFSK

+    Encoding:       RTTY (8bit-bytes, No parity bit, 2 stop bits)
+    Rate:           50-300bauds

+These are guidelines only, and can be swapped for other types of modulation and encoding where it is legal to do so, and as long as the chosen encoding can provide a binary stream.

 ## Related Documents

  * [AHABus Architecture Overview][d1]